Adroiti/docs-for-code-review-tools/tfsec/google-gke-no-legacy-authentication.md

-Pattern: Legacy client authentication methods utilized
+Pattern: Use of legacy authentication for GKE

 Issue: -

 ## Description

-It is recommended to use Serivce Accounts and OAuth as authentication methods for accessing the master in the container cluster.
+It is recommended to use Service Accounts and OAuth as authentication methods for accessing the master in the container cluster.

 Basic authentication should be disabled by explicitly unsetting the `username` and `password` on the `master_auth` block.